 We focus on soldering because it is both the core process of electronics manufacturing and the most misunderstood.
 Most of our work is with electronics manufacturers but we work with all industries that use solder.
 (For example, we developed the process for soldering rear window defroster clips to glass for automobiles and solved problems with leaking auto radiators.
 We have also done extensive work with mechanical medical devices as well as medical electronics.)
 If soldering is involved, we have the expertise and teaching skills to make the process more robust and efficient.

-Jim’s articles have appeared in more than 100 publications worldwide.
+As a prolific author, Jim’s articles have appeared in more than 100 publications worldwide.
 His quality management book with Frank Whitehall Optimizing Quality in Electronics Assembly: A Heretical Approach (McGraw-Hill Professional Publishing, NY 1996) changed the way electronics reliability is understood and managed.
 His column Unconventional Wisdom appeared monthly in Assembly Magazine for more than ten years and he remains a regular Assembly contributor.